-We personally used Naty nappies for both of our kids as our main choice of nappy, mainly because they were the easiest eco-friendly disposable nappies to find – being sold in both Boots and in supermarkets.
+We personally used Naty nappies for both of our kids as our main choice of nappy.
+This was mainly because they were the easiest eco-friendly disposable nappies to find at the time – being sold in both Boots and in supermarkets.
 If we ran out, we could pick some up at the shop, rather than having to order more in.
 They also did a stellar job of keeping the contents of the nappy in the nappy.
 No leaks here!

 gNappies say that non-soiled inserts can be placed in a home composter.
 Here they say the insert can break down in around 50 to 150 days.
 However, it may not be the green solution it seems.

 Granted, the inserts are much smaller than conventional nappies.
 However, if you’re getting through around 5-7 inserts a day (around 40 a week), then you’re going to run into a problem.
 Unless you have a massive compost bin, then your composter may fill fast.
 I would say it will fill faster with nappies than you can make compost.
 150 days is a long time when you’re filling the composter every day with more nappies.

 I am sceptical.
 However, if you can’t switch to full-on reusables, but are looking to slim your bin, then it could be a good option to help reduce the volume of nappy waste going in your bin.